deezer/concept_hierarchy/README.md

 You can access results demos at [research.deezer.com/concept_hierarchy](http://research.deezer.com/concept_hierarchy/), which includes useful interactive visualisations of the obtained graphs, as well as additional figures to help better interpret our (dense) tables of results.

-## Video teaser
+## Conference material

-Playback of my moment of fame during ISMIR 2022.
+Here is the playback of my moment of fame during ISMIR 2022.
 Watch me trip from the stage at 0:16, a must-see!

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/5UhiMOkU5W8/0.jpg)](https://www.youtube.com/watch?v=5UhiMOkU5W8)

+You can also find my [**poster online**](https://research.deezer.com/concept_hierarchy/poster_ismir_29_afchar.pdf).

 ## Dataset